oshadabasnayake/Online-Calculator/README.md

 2.GraphQL
 3.Soups

-### In future , will add this with several languages
+### In future , will add this with several languages/platforms

 # What you can learn
 1.programming